RF3/VMwareVMX/README.md

    ignoring some errors happening during decryption.
 Due to the nature of the AES encryption, this only works up to the point where the file got corrupted.
 If it's in the beginning, not much of it will be recovered.
+ - Replaced pad() function with Crypto.Util.Padding.pad() and fixed the error of padding before encoding.
+Thanks to mroi.

 ### Author